 ii. gaps in protection: finding human rights jurisdiction in libya’s territorial sea

 At the same time that the territorial sea component presents many human rights risks, the protections of human rights law may not apply to migrants impacted by the Operation.
-To trace this gap within the current human rights framework, this Section examines three main jurisdictional avenues by which European states could be held responsible for violations in Libya’s territorial sea and argues that their application is uncertain at best.
+To trace this gap within the current human rights framework, this Part examines three main jurisdictional avenues by which European states could be held responsible for violations in Libya’s territorial sea and argues that their application is uncertain at best.
 As the ECtHR remains the most active human rights enforcement body in Europe, this Section will focus in particular on the application of the protections afforded by the ECHR to the Operation.49

 A. Effective Control: Applying Hirsi Jamaa v.
 Italy to the Territorial Sea Component